Build an Image Size Reducer Web App in Python with Streamlit, Pillow, OpenCV, and NumPy

 config_file_path = os.path.join(conf_dir, "config.json")

-path = (os.path.dirname(os.path.dirname(os.path.abspath(__file__))))
+path = os.path.dirname(os.path.dirname(os.path.abspath(__file__)))

-with open(config_file_path, "r") as file:
+with open(config_file_path, "r", encoding="utf-8") as file:

 config = json.load(file)